Ayan10Das/AI_Edumonitor/README.md

 **AI-Powered Smart Student Monitoring System**

 EduMonitor.AI is a Final Year Project developed to monitor student engagement and integrity in real time using artificial intelligence and computer vision techniques.
-It integrates multiple AI models to detect **student emotions**, track **attention**, and identify **cheating behaviors during exams**—all from a single dashboard.
+It integrates multiple AI models to detect **student emotions**, track **attention**, and identify **cheating behaviors during online exams**—all from a single dashboard.

 ---